SELF-Technology/self-chain-public/docs/technical-docs/stellar-network.md

 # Stellar Network

-The Stellar Network is SELF's participation and growth system based on non-transferable daily usage credits called "Stars" and a subscription-based cohort (Protostars) that governs DAO decision making.
+The Stellar Network is SELF's participation and growth system based on non-transferable daily usage credits called "Stars" and a subscription-based model with comprehensive rewards.

 ## Key Concepts

 - Stars: Daily usage credits that measure engagement (not tokens, not transferable)
 - Tiers: Stardust 30/day, Protostar 60/day, Rising 90/day, Supernova 120/day, Hypernova 150/day
-- Protostar Cohort: First 100,000 paid subscribers receive a DAO seat while active
+- Subscription Tiers: 8 tiers from SELF Zero (free) to SELF Enterprise ($160)
 - Network Bonus: 1 SELF per 1,000 Stars used by your invited network
-- Rewards: Onboarding and invite rewards sourced from DAO-managed pools (subject to governance)
+- Rewards: Comprehensive SELF Rewards program with subscription bonuses and network building incentives

 ## Subscription Tiers (Storage)